-Which QROPS jurisdiction?
+Which QROPS Jurisdiction?

-Selecting the correct QROPS jurisdictions is crucial.
-Malta, Gibraltar and the Isle of Man are among the most popular QROPS locations and which you choose should be largely based on where pension income will be received.
+Selecting the correct QROPS jurisdiction is crucial.
+Malta, Gibraltar and the Isle of Man are among the most popular QROPS locations and which you choose should be largely based on where income will be received.
 Below is a guide to each jurisdiction and should be used in conjunction with personal financial advice.

 Malta has a well regulated and respected financial services sector.
 Pension trustees are regulated by the Malta Financial Services Authority (MFSA) and as a member of the EU, it has a legal framework similar to the UK providing a stable financial environment for pension assets.
 Malta pension schemes are recognised by Her Majesty's Revenue and Customs (HMRC) and has become a 'Mecca' for QROPS transfers as a result.